AlhHabibah/CapstoneProject/starter/README.md

     $ source env/bin/activate

 # PIP Dependencies:
- - Once you have your virtual environment setup and running, install dependencies by naviging to the /backend directory and running:
+ - Once you have your virtual environment setup and running, install dependencies and running:

     pip install -r requirements.txt
 This will install all of the required packages we selected within the requirements.txt file.